The Wonderful History of

 Charming images interwove in an airy dance to form a pleasant dream.
 Mina, a garland of flowers in her hair, floated past and gave me an affectionate smile.
 Honest Bendel, also garlanded with flowers, rushed past with a friendly greeting.
 I saw many others and, as it seemed to me, you as well, Chamisso, in the distant throng; a bright light was shining, but no one had a shadow, and, what is stranger than this, it did not look at all bad – flowers and song, love and joy in palm-groves. - - I could neither hold on to, nor grasp the meaning of, the nimble, delightful figures, so easily dispersed by the wind; but I know that I enjoyed dreaming such dreams and was careful of waking; I did indeed soon awake, and kept my eyes closed to preserve the retreating visions before my soul.

-possessions there for lost, I decided to walk a by-way, which led through the
+giving my possessions there for lost, I decided to walk a by-way, which led

-wood-covered base of the mountains, leaving my future in the hands of
+through the wood-covered base of the mountains, leaving my future in the hands

 think of turning to Bendel, whom I had left behind in wealth, as I certainly